 Some of my favorite things are items that I have found while thrifting, or as some call it, junkin’.
 My closet is peppered with vintage and modern pieces of clothing that I’ve picked up at places like estate sales, goodwill and other local thrift shops, vintage markets and yard sales.
 I have furnished (almost) my entire home, all 3900 square feet of it, with thrifted items.
 I’d love to show you some of my favorites but that’s a whole other post.

-Here’s a pile of treasures I scored recently while hitting a thrift shop, a flea market and a yard sale.
 I got the bookend because I have a collection of old books and a thing for bookends.
 I plan to paint it, not sure what color yet.
 The pottery pig just spoke to me (weeeee) and for a buck I couldn’t pass him up.
 I have a metal boot just like this already that I use to hold my business cards.
 I’m sure I can find another use for this one or maybe I’ll sell or swap it.

 The architectural piece will be used somehow, somewhere, and of course I plan to use all the jewels and brass findings in future jewelry design projects.
 I was absolutely smitten with the “R” piece.